jayson-lennon/pylon/README.md

 | `doc.meta`  | Any metadata added using the `[meta]` section in the [frontmatter](#frontmatter)  |
 | `doc.toc`   | Rendered table of contents                                                        |

+# Roadmap

+You can check the detailed status of all planned features for the next release using the `milestones` in the issue tracker.
+Important features that are currently planned:

+- [ ] Pagination
+- [ ] Launch external source watchers
+- [ ] Scan CSS files for linked files
+- [ ] Integrated Preprocessors
+- [ ] Integrated Postprocessor
+- [ ] Link checker
+- [ ] Generate RSS feeds
+- [ ] Generate sitemap
+- [ ] Proper logging